Here are my most highly recommended resources for learning the German language.

 Read my Earworms review too for more info.

 Glossika German: This is another very unique product that improves your fluency through a highly repetitive ‘listen and repeat’ approach.

-If you’re just starting out with German and facing difficulties getting your head around features of the language, this will help you.
+If you’re looking for a full German curriculum that leads you all the way through to fluency, and are facing difficulties getting your head around how German works, this will definitely help you.

 italki: Not too long ago it was really difficult or impossible to practice German without actually traveling to Germany.